cybercongress/cyb-ts/design/spec.md

 Currently key purpose of bazaar is to create internal and over-the-counter liquidity for CYB.
 Hence all interface considerations have to be around this goal.

-The philosophy behind bazaar is to as dumb as possible and follows 3 basic principles:
+The philosophy behind bazaar is to be as dumb as possible and follows 3 basic principles:
 - must not require arbitrage.
 Because it's possible thanks to 2of2 scheme with delayed return.
 - must not require integrations.
 Trade details have to be exchanged using encrypted messages.
 - must not require administration.
 Trade directions have to be dynamic without any third party.